wheaney/decky-XRGaming/README.md

 ### Enable joystick mode

 One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --use-joystick` via the terminal (you can revert this with `--use-mouse`).
 This will create a virtual gamepad whose right joystick is driven by movements from the glasses.
 This is less ideal because joystick movements are technically capped (you can only move a joystick so far...) and because it's a *second* controller on your PC.
 If the game you're trying to play is okay being driven by two controllers, then this may work, but if your game interprets another controller as a second player then its movements won't get combined with your real controller's movements.

+## Sideview mode

+When in Sideview mode, the display will shrink into one corner of the screen.
+Using the **Display position** menu, you can choose between top/bottom + left/right corners.
+The **Display size** slider allows you to choose how much of the glasses screen should be taken up by the sideview display; as little as 20%, up to 100% of the native screen size.

+### Sideview mode isn't working

+Sideview mode has the same constraints as Virtual display mode.
+See [Why isn't it working?](#why-isnt-it-working) in the Virtual display help section.

 ## Upcoming features
 So much more is already in the works for this plugin!
 If you're enjoying it and any of the upcoming features sound appealing, or if you have a feature request, or if you want to join the Discord, please consider [becoming a supporter](https://ko-fi.com/wheaney).